merenlab/public-marine-omics-metadata/scripts/README.md

 [This is your captain speaking.
 To proceed:] get additional HOT metadata from the HOTDOG portal as described here: https://github.com/merenlab/public-marine-omics-metadata/issues/2

-- import metadata from HOTDOG 2003-2004 and 2009
+- import metadata from HOTDOG 2003-2010
-- combine the two dataframes
 - clean the column names
 - merge the dataframes based on the `bottle_id_pub` with the suffix `_dog` for all new metadata keys